Kagulu of Buganda: Claim to the throne

 He was the eldest son of Kabaka Ndawula Nsobya, Kabaka of Buganda between 1724 and 1734.
 His mother was Naggujja of the Njovu clan, the second (2nd) of his father's seven (7) wives.
 He ascended to the throne upon the death of his father.
 He established his capital at Bulizo.
+He is remembered as a particularly malevolent ruler.

 Married life

 He married one wife, who bore him two sons.